efeuruk/efeuruk/README.md

 - 👯 I’m looking to collaborate on exploring new fields.
 - 🤔 I’m looking for help with AI.
 I am new to the field.
 - 💬 Ask me about anything related to frontend.
-- 📫 How to reach me: Check out my github profile, all my info is here 😎
+- 📫 How to reach me: Check out my github profile, all my info is here.
-- ⚡ Fun fact: I love long walks at beach, shocking right 😜